Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ------

-å✅ Correct sequence of commands
+✅ Correct sequence of commands

 To configure Helm (with Tiller, i.e., Helm v2) on an AKS cluster with RBAC and then install a chart, the correct order is: